francescobozzo/asa_project/report/06-Benchmarking.md

 | Action dispatch     | 873      | 1058     | 387      |

 ### Challenge 31
+In the context of challenge 31, which features a large map with a high number of parcels and an infinite visibility radius, efficiency issues were encountered due to the large number of nodes in the graph used during the PDDL algorithm.
+To mitigate this problem, an additional hyper-parameter was introduced to limit the number of parcels taken during a plan.
+By constraining the number of parcels considered in the planning process, the complexity of the PDDL computation can be significantly reduced.

+The introduction of this hyper-parameter allows for a more efficient planning process by focusing on a subset of parcels.
+By selectively considering a limited number of parcels, the number of nodes in the graph used by the PDDL algorithm is reduced, leading to improved efficiency and faster plan computation.

+This hyper-parameter provides a trade-off between computational complexity and the agent's ability to select the most beneficial parcels.
+By tuning this parameter, it is possible to strike a balance between the complexity of the planning process and the quality of the resulting plans.

 ### Challenge 32
 This map is the most interesting case study for the evaluation.
 There are two different approaches, where the agents can spawn on different rows or in the same row, they present unique challenges and require different strategies.